AS1100K/aether/known-issues.md

+- ~~Bot gets stuck and leaves the server, if it gets pearl loading task while he is on another task~~
 - Pathfinding in Water
 - Get Stuck while pathfinding for infinity
 - No way to update pearl location and stop the bot